voidfiles/rachelbublitz.com/content/blog/2019-06-14-recommendations-and-a-fantastic-review-for-ripped.md

 And and and, if that wasn't enough, former SF Chronicle critic Robert Hurwitt had this to say about *RIPPED*:

->""A beautifully staged and skillfully, irresistibly performed three-person dramatic exploration by Rachel Bublitz of the complex ambiguities and politics of sex on college campuses today.
+>"A beautifully staged and skillfully, irresistibly performed three-person dramatic exploration by Rachel Bublitz of the complex ambiguities and politics of sex on college campuses today.
 A brilliant performance by Krystle Piamonte anchors a memorable world premiere."

 And and and and and and and, check out this amazing promo video for the show: